Staff

 Clinician/ Supervisor

-Thank you for visiting my website and for considering our group to be your bridge to recovery for health and healing!
+Thank you for visiting my website and considering our group your bridge to recovery for health and healing!
 I earned my Masters in Marriage and Family Therapy from Friends University and am a Licensed Clinical Marriage and Family Therapist.
-I received additional training in Sexual and Physical Abuse, Trauma-Focused Cognitive Behavioral Therapy, EMDR, Accelarated Resolution Therapy, Autism and Spectrum Disorders, Grief management, Divorce/ Blended Family Dynamics, Anxiety and Depression, Self Regulation and Attachment difficulties, and Complex PTSD.
-I also am a registered Play Therapist Supervisor as well as a Clinical Board Supervisor.
-With these areas of specialty, I try to implement a Christ-centered viewpoint on healing and recovery.
+I received additional training in Sexual and Physical Abuse, Trauma-Focused Cognitive Behavioral Therapy, EMDR, Accelerated Resolution Therapy, Autism and Spectrum Disorders, Grief management, Divorce/ Blended Family Dynamics, Anxiety and Depression, Self-regulation and Attachment difficulties, and Complex PTSD.
+I am a registered Play Therapist Supervisor as well as a Clinical Board Supervisor.
+I try to implement a Christ-centered viewpoint on healing and recovery within these areas.

 bailey